Benjamin-Davies/kure2-rs/README.md

 cargo install --git https://github.com/Benjamin-Davies/kure2-rs.git
 ```

-You can then launch the REPL by running `kure2` in your terminal.
+You can then launch the REPL by running `kure` in your terminal.

 The REPL also support various commands (starting with a `.`) to help with loading and saving programs and relations.